PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 }
 ```

-In the your neovim package you will make more changes.
+In your neovim package you will make more changes.
 Let's first write it all
 down.

 ```nix